JakobHenke/InterRaterReliability-Jamovi/README.md

 ## Krippendorff's Alpha
 Krippendorff's Alpha (here implemented via the [krippendorffsalpha package for R by John Hughes](https://cran.r-project.org/web/packages/krippendorffsalpha/index.html) accounts for chance agreement between raters.
 In content analysis, it is considered best-practice to use a reliability coefficient from this class.
 It handles missing values automatically, thus requiring no further action by the user.
-Currently not implemented is the possibility to bootstrap confidence intervals.
-This option may be added in a later version.
+The possibility to bootstrap confidence intervals is currently not implemented, but may be added in a later version.

+### Variable Level
+Krippendorff's Alpha uses weights to quantify observed disagreement between raters.
+These differ depending on the variable level.
+Users can choose between nominal, ordinal, interval, or ratio scaled data.
+The option is applied to all supplpied variables.
+Thus, if users want to calculate Krippendorff's Alpha for 2 differently scaled variables, the calculations should be done separately.